VirgilSecurity/virgil-sdk-x/README.md

 VKPublicKey *publicKey = [[VKPublicKey alloc] initWithIdb:nil key:pair.publicKey userDataList:@[ userData ]];
 // Create a new instance of the keysClient self.keysClient = [[VKKeysClient alloc] initWithApplicationToken:<#Virgil Application Token#>];
+// Pack the private key into container
+VFPrivateKey *pKey = [[VFPrivateKey alloc] initWithKey:keyPair.privateKey password:nil];
-// Create a requst
+// Create a request
-[self.keysClient createPublicKey:publicKey privateKey:keyPair.privateKey keyPassword:nil completionHandler:^(VKPublicKey *pubKey, NSError *error) {
+[self.keysClient createPublicKey:publicKey privateKey:pKey completionHandler:^(VKPublicKey *pubKey, NSError *error) {
 	// Each request to the service is executed in a different background thread.
 	// This completion handler is called NOT on the main thread. if (error != nil) {